open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.4/connectors/yaml/workflow-config-def.md

 If you have added SSL to the [OpenMetadata server](/deployment/security/enable-ssl), then you will need to handle the certificates when running the ingestion too.
-You can either set `verifySSL` to `ignore`, or have it as `validate`, which will require you to set the `sslConfig.certificatePath` with a local path where your ingestion runs that points to the server certificate file.
+You can either set `verifySSL` to `ignore`, or have it as `validate`, which will require you to set the `sslConfig.caCertificate` with a local path where your ingestion runs that points to the server certificate file.

 Find more information on how to troubleshoot SSL issues [here](/deployment/security/enable-ssl/ssl-troubleshooting).